robin-ede/TAMU-registration-bot/README.md

-Certainly!
-Here's a `README.md` for your Python script:

----

 # Texas A&M University Class Registration Notifier

 This Python script continuously checks seat availability for a class at Texas A&M University.
 When a seat becomes available, the script sends a notification to a specified Discord channel using a webhook.